List of Marvel Comics characters: A: Third version

 An unnamed Ape-Man alongside a third Cat-Man and a second Frog-Man were shown committing crimes while the heroes were on Battleworld.
 They used the equipment of the original Ani-Men and used it to rob a vault wagon only to be opposed by the NYPD.
 During the superhero civil war, Ape-Man was among the villains in Hammerhead's supervillain army.

 Ape-X

-Ape-X is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Ape-X is the name of two characters appearing in American comic books published by Marvel Comics.

 Ape-X (Earth-712)

-Ape-X is a super-intelligent ape in the Squadron Supreme universe.
-The character, created by Mark Gruenwald, is a pastiche of Gorilla Grodd, first appeared in Squadron Supreme #5 in January 1986.

-Ape-X is a gorilla who was a member of the Institute of Evil.
-Enemies of the Squadron, they abducted the team's scientist Tom Thumb and subjected him to his own Behavior Modification technology, hoping to turn Tom against his teammates while holding the Squadron's loved ones hostage to prevent reprisals.
-However, when the Squadron were all captured, it transpired Tom had designed the technology so it would not affect any Squadron member.
-Ape-X and the rest of the Institute were subdued and subject to the B-Mod device themselves, turning them into loyal members of the Squadron.
+Ape-X is an intelligent gorilla and a member of the Institute of Evil.
+Enemies of the Squadron Supreme, they abduct the team's scientist Tom Thumb and subject him to his own Behavior Modification technology, hoping to turn Tom against his teammates.
+In reality, Tom had designed the technology so it would not affect any Squadron member.
+Ape-X and the rest of the Institute are subdued and subject to the B-Mod device themselves, turning them into loyal members of the Squadron.
 Ape-X goes on to serve as a scientific expert for the team, assisting Tom Thumb in his attempt to cure all human disease.
-While her brainwashing prevents Ape-X from directly committing crimes, she is able to suggest courses of action Tom might hypothetically take.
-However, their efforts prove fruitless, and Tom succumbs to his own cancer.
-In her grief, Ape-X begins attempting to construct a robot duplicate of Tom.
-In the meantime, she also assists Hyperion, who has become blinded following a fight with a villainous copy of himself.
-When Moonglow infiltrates the Squadron's files, Ape-X is alerted to this by Tom's AI, AIDA.
-However, her brainwashing prevents Ape-X from taking any action against a member of the Squadron, and the logical dichotomy gives Ape-X an aneurysm, preventing her from warning them.